Glossary

 Lepidoptera: Meaning ‘scaled-wing’, Lepidoptera is a group of insects which comprises of moths and butterflies.

 Resistance: The ability of insects (like mosquitoes) to survive exposure to a chemical (insecticide) that was previously effective against them.
+When an organism has developed a way to overcome treatment by certain chemicals or pesticides.

 Taxon: A taxon (plural taxa) is a collection of one or more populations (groups) of an organism.